Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Subscribe

-Similarly, this healthy almond flour crumble recipe is a great treat year round, whether you have picked apples or not.
+Similarly, this healthy almond flour crumble recipe is a great treat year-round, whether you have picked apples or not.

-I call this a mix between a crisp and crumble, it’s a bit of both.
-I’ve never made a quinoa crisp before, but it turned out well, with the addition of almond flour for the crumble like.
+I’ve never made a quinoa crisp before, but it turned out well, with the addition of almond flour for the crumble-like texture and a delicious apple filling for a healthy apple dessert.

 Gluten Free Apple Crisp with Ice Cream